A Supplier's Guide to working with the Council

 There are usually two elements to any competitive procedure, large or small and will vary in complexity dependent on the value and process used.

 - The Council will state Selection Criteria, which is usually pass or fail and more often than not be based on mandatory standards that are required to perform the contact and will around economic and technical aspects.
-In some procedures, these questions are based on standard formats developed the Cabinet Office.
+In some procedures, these questions are based on the standard (PA 2023) Procurement specific questionnaire (PSQ) developed by the Cabinet Office.
+The PSQ replaces the Selection Questionnaire used under PCR 2015.
+A Winchester City Council Specific Questionnaire will be developed for each new project to be completed online within the Council's tender portal.

 - The Council will state Award Criteria that will be used determine an outcome and these will be stated in the documents.
 The Council will always look for Best Value during contracts and procurement procedures.
-In the majority of exercises, the Most Economically Advantageous Tender (MEAT) evaluation model will be chosen by the department officers [soon to MAT under PA23].
+In the majority of exercises, the Most Advantageous Tender (MAT) evaluation model will be chosen by the departmental officers.
 This model assesses ‘qualitative’ and ‘quantitative’ aspects, ie not just the (lowest) price.
 The Council’s agreed price vs quality ratio is 60:40 in favour of price but in some circumstances, this may be varied or a price only model may be approved and justified as appropriate.

 -